 Discount Coupon: Use coupon “ShoutMeloud15” to get 15% off on your total bill.

-Don’t forget to share about this plugin with other WordPress bloggers and specially those bloggers who are affected by Penguin.
+Don’t forget to share about this plugin with other WordPress bloggers and especially those bloggers who are affected by Penguin.
 Also check out WPSocial plugin which I use on this blog at add social meta data.
 (It increases the social SEO score and let me write unique title for Facebook, Twitter & Google plus).
 Try sharing this article on Facebook and you will notice title different than meta title.